On this page

 - forcing a child to take part in sexual activities or conversations online or through a smartphone.

-Knowing the signs of sexual abuse can help give a voice to children.
+Knowing the signs of sexual abuse can help give a voice to children and can get support for that child earlier on.
 Sometimes children won't understand that what's happening to them is wrong.
 Or they might be scared to speak out.
 Some of the signs you might notice include:

 - Avoiding being alone with or frightened of people or a person they know.